The Profound Lesson A Muslim Woman Taught Me At Publix

 I looked at her, and she looked back at me, and something happened that surprised me: My eyes filled with tears.

 "I'm sorry.
 I'm sorry that you're hearing so much hate right now.
 I'm sorry you're being judged by many for something that you shouldn't be judged for.
-I'm sorry that you have to feel afraid when someone asked you that question."
+I'm sorry that you have to feel afraid when someone asks you that question."

 Then tears started falling.
 I asked her if I could hug her.
 She looked surprised.
 Her eyes welled up with tears, too.
-She said yes, then she hugged me right back.
+She said yes, and then she hugged me right back.
+We had a long conversation in the grocery store about what's happening in the world today.
+We talked about how there are good and bad in everything.

 There are good and bad Jews.